 Introduction to Scopes

-In this article we take a closer look at scopes, and discuss some aspects of how to handle them.
+In this article we take a closer look at scopes and discuss how to handle them properly.

-A scope is a grouping of claims - no more and no less, although the name may lead to other interpretations.
-You can think of them as access ranges or "scope of access”.
-Depending on if you use OAuth or OpenID Connect they are more or less defined.
+A scope is simply a grouping of claims, although the name sometimes lends itself to other interpretations.
+You can think of claims as access ranges or “scopes of access”.
+Depending on whether you use OAuth or OpenID Connect, scopes are are to a greater or lesser degree defined.

-OAuth defines scopes in a very open and interpretation forgiving way.
-A scope is a string that may represent a resource the Client requests access to.
+OAuth defines scopes in a very open and forgiving way.
+In OAuth, a scope is a string that may represent a resource the Client requests access to.

-In OpenID Connect however the scope is defined in a more well defined manner, and the specification even define pre-defined scopes that have meaning in the OpenID Connect context.
+In OpenID Connect, however, a scope is defined in a more clear-cut manner, and the specification even defines pre-defined scopes that have meaning in the OpenID Connect context.

 The OpenID Connect specification only defines a single set of standard scopes:

 scope request parameter is a space separated, case-sensitive list of scopes.
-So it may contain several scopes, even though the singular parameter name indicates otherwise.
+So it may contain several scopes, even though the singular parameter name may suggest otherwise.

-The specification does define formats and server handling, but does not prescribe any particular contents or behaviors beyond that.
-This means that it is very easy to customize your own scope architecture, but also means that you should do it somewhat carefully.
+The specification defines formats and server handling but does not prescribe any particular contents or behaviors beyond that.
+This means that it is very easy to customize your own scope architecture.
+It also means that you should customize with care.

-Scopes are only present in the OAuth Access Tokens.
-The ID Token never contains scopes, but instead contains the resolved claims that belong to the issued scopes.
-This is an important difference, since the ID Token is intended to be used and read by the Client, the Access Token is intended to be read and understood by the API.
+Scopes are only present in OAuth Access Tokens.
+The ID Token never contains scopes but instead contains the resolved claims that belong to the issued scopes.
+This is an important difference.
+The ID Token is intended to be used and read by the Client, while the Access Token is intended to be read and understood by the API.
 The Access Token should be treated as opaque to the Client.

-An API defines an invoice service, with two main operations: read and write.
-Some Clients only need read access since they are intended for end-users to view their invoices, while other Clients need write access, for internal Clients that create the invoices.
+An API defines an invoice service with two main operations: read and write.
+Some Clients only need read access so end-users can view their invoices, while other Clients need write access for the internal Clients that create the invoices.

 A scope and claim pattern could look as follows: